railsuser2014/openobject-doc-book-en/5/index.rst

  Stocks are the physical embodiment of their product specification, things rather than datasheets.
 So they need to be stored and moved between locations, and tracked in sets and individually.
 They have a size, a weight, and a cost.
- Open ERP manages all of this in some rather useful and unique ways.
+ OpenERP manages all of this in some rather useful and unique ways.

  Manufacture is the transformation of materials and components, perhaps using measurable resources, into other products and services, adding value to your company on the way.